opensourceios/Pi/README.md

 ## Contribution
 The main reason for me open-sourcing this project is to actually grow this into something big.
 I can't do that all by myself.
 Even the best developers need a helping hand.
 So ***please***, contribute. ***This will*** be something big.
 I see an amazing future for this.

-## Disclaimers
- - Please don't take this & publish it for yourself, I will sue you.
-I promise.
- - Don't take credit for any of this because again, I will sue you.

 ## License
 Copyright (c) 2016 Rigoberto Molina.